 All feedback received on the new vessel (via email or mail, at public meetings, as part of the survey, over the phone or submitted on paper feedback forms) is being provided to the Board for their consideration.
-CBITD has held a total of ten meetings open to the public and conducted a survey related to the new vessel to ensure meaningful public participation in this process.
+CBITD has held a total of twelve meetings open to the public and conducted a survey related to the new vessel to ensure meaningful public participation in this process.
 It is the responsibility of the Board to consider this feedback, along with other inputs, as they make any decision related to the new vessel.

 12) Were options other than building one new vessel considered?